TapwaveZodiac/novelaiUKB/docs/Story-Settings.md

 IF no module selected
 AND IF context is less than 200 tokens
 AND IF the first line of context isn't "====="
-AND IF no line of the context contains "Style:" of "Knowledge:"
+AND IF no line of the context contains "Style:" or "Knowledge:"
-AND IF the first line starts with [ but is not followed by " Author:", " Title:", " Tags:", of " Genre:"
+AND IF the first line starts with [ but is not followed by " Author:", " Title:", " Tags:", or " Genre:"

 Pedia Module
 IF no module selected